30 Awesome Activities for Volunteering and College Scholarships

 - Keep careful and detailed track of each volunteer hour

 I’ve written several articles on how volunteering and college scholarships go hand-in-hand, but today I’d like to give teens ideas about WHERE to volunteer.
+Feel free to share these community service ideas for college students and high school students

 Here are 30 awesome activities for volunteering and college scholarships: